Art & Design Degrees: What is Art Design, and What Can I Do with a Degree in Art and Design?

 Types of Arts Degrees

 Arts and design major options are abundant.
-There are many, many different majors in art and design – as many as there are artistic fields.
+There are many different majors in art and design – as many as there are artistic fields.
 Students can choose to pursue art and design degrees at the associate, bachelor, master, and doctoral levels.
-Although many types of art courses are found at traditional colleges, the number of art degrees online currently available is growing.
+Many types of art courses are found at traditional colleges.
+The number of art degrees online currently available is growing.
 Online art education allows different art majors to meet work and family obligations and take classes on a part-time basis.
 An online fine art school will require virtual interaction between students and professors.
 Besides viewing instructional videos, the student may have to upload images of their art projects.
 Occasional campus visits could be another requirement for degree conferment.

 Admissions to art majors will usually depend on the program requirements.
 Traditional admissions rules may not apply to fine arts majors.
 Instead of looking at standardized test scores and GPA numbers, the art department may want the student to submit a portfolio for review.
 However, design degrees and visual arts degrees may have standard criteria for admission.
 Students will likely need a minimum GPA and SAT score to gain entry to a bachelor’s degree arts program.
 Associate-level art degree programs usually have limited entry requirements and will only ask for students to have a high school diploma or equivalent.